Nurses and FMLA: how to request leave, protect your job, and navigate the process

 Travel nurses are typically employed by the staffing agency, not the hospital.
 The agency must meet the FMLA coverage threshold, and your 12-month and 1,250-hour clocks run with the agency, not the facility.

-Pregnancy and maternity leave – FMLA covers prenatal care, pregnancy complications, delivery, and the 12 months following birth or placement.
+Pregnancy and maternity leave – FMLA covers prenatal care, pregnancy complications, delivery, and bonding time after birth or placement.
+The bonding entitlement does not run indefinitely: under 29 C.F.R. § 825.120, entitlement to leave for a birth expires at the end of the 12-month period beginning on the date of birth, and the leave must conclude within that window rather than merely begin in it.
+The same 12-month expiry applies to adoption and foster placement, under the parallel rule at 29 C.F.R. § 825.121.
 Many nurses combine FMLA with short-term disability and their employer’s paid maternity leave policy to maximize paid time off.
 For more on maternity planning in nursing, see maternity leave planning for nurses.

 Mental health conditions qualify as serious health conditions if they require inpatient care or continuing treatment by a healthcare provider.
 Anxiety, depression, PTSD, and burnout-related conditions can qualify.
 The fear of disclosure keeps many nurses from pursuing FMLA for mental health, but the law provides the same protections regardless of condition type.